kennyhyun/kennyhyun.github.com/_i18n/en/_posts/2020-09-10-windows-development-environment.markdown

 ### Chocolatey, package manager

 It has so less hassles to install all the tools manually.
-It is like using Homebrew in mac.
+It is like using Homebrew (brew) in mac.

 [Chocolatey Official Site](https://chocolatey.org/){:target="_blank"}

 ### Using Node.js in Windows side

 If you are a frontend developer or nodejs developer, you would have already Node.js installed.
-The latest Node.js installer actually includes build tools and package manager for windows, Chocolatey.
+The latest Node.js installer actually includes build tools and package manager for Windows, Chocolatey.
 Don't forget to install necessary tools.
 Unless you would have some error while building binary packages.

 ![Node.js Choco](/assets/images/2020/wsl2/install-choco.jpg){:width="70%" style="margin: 0"}